We are in the midst of a systemic, world-wide, “guilt-tripping movement”.

 If you allow it, that guilt-culture is going to disempower you.

 So now let’s discuss the effects of guilt-tripping, and then some solutions.

 SJWs & The Emotional Harm of the Guilt-Culture

-The extremists of the guilt-movement wants you guilty for everything that is wrong in the world.
+The extremists of the guilt-movement want you guilty for everything that is wrong in the world.

 The funny thing?

 For many of the items you should feel guilty for, you bare no direct responsibility.